-Glucosamine is a naturally occurring substance found in the shells of crabs, shrimp and lobsters and is made up of glutamine (an amino acid) and glucose (a sugar).
-It is also found in the human body and in dogs and other mammals.
+Glucosamine is a naturally occurring substance and is made up of glutamine (an amino acid) and glucose (a sugar).
 Glucosamine is essential for building and maintaining cartilage and is gaining popularity as the preferred way to support joint health and mobility in dogs and humans alike.

 Cartilage is an elastic tissue that covers and protects the ends of long bones at the joints to allow flexibility of movement and absorb shock.
-Glucosamine for dogs, used alongside chondroitin, can help to support the formation of cartilage and help maintain its shock absorbing qualities.
+Glucosamine for dogs, used alongside a nutraceutical like hyaluronic acid, can help to support the formation of cartilage and help maintain its shock absorbing qualities.
 Cartilage is the key to healthy joints, so when your dog is running after his favourite ball or jumping into the car, cartilage is helping to cushion the joints and protect the bones.

-As well as making and maintaining cartilage, glucosamine and chondroitin both also help to fight inflammation in the joints and the breakdown of cartilage.
+As well as making and maintaining cartilage, glucosamine and hyaluronic acid both also help to fight inflammation in the joints and the breakdown of cartilage.

 Glucosamine is a nutraceutical, which means it is a nutrient found naturally occurring in food.
 Dog glucosamine side effects are rare and usually mild – the body usually passes excess amounts.
 However, if your dog starts to appear unwell you should stop giving the glucosamine and check with your vet straightaway.
-Some dogs are allergic to shellfish, which is usually where glucosamine is sourced from.
-If your dog suffers with an allergy, glucosamine may not be the right nutraceutical for you.
+Glucosamine can often be sourced from shellfish, which can be a problem if your dog has an allergy.
+However, the glucosamine in Joint Aid for Dogs is from a completely vegetable source.

 The suggested feeding amount of glucosamine for dogs depends on the dog’s weight and also the severity of any joint issues.
 We provide some feeding guidelines for our joint care supplement Joint Aid for Dogs, but it’s always advisable to check with your vet first, particularly if your dog is already taking other medication.